-Although there are other solutions for creating canvases, this is the one I’ve chosen because it’s easy for me to do and it’s cheaper to buy all the parts separately.
+Although there are other solutions for creating canvases, this is the one I’ve chosen because it’s easy to do and it’s cheaper to buy all the parts separately.

-So now if you ever get the urge to paint a canvas in a size or shape that the store don’t have; just pick up some wood, a saw and some canvas, and make your own.
+So now if you ever get the urge to paint a canvas in a size or shape that the store doesn’t have, just pick up some wood, a saw, and some canvas, and make your own.

 You might never want to pay for a pre-made canvas again.

-(PS, when you’re ready to get your paintings online in front of potential buyers, check out Hands Free Artist Websites, EmptyEasel’s new website service for artists that does all the work for you, and lets YOU get back in the studio.)
+(PS, when you’re ready to get your paintings online in front of potential buyers, check out Simple Artist Websites, EmptyEasel’s website service for artists that does all the work for you, and lets YOU get back in the studio.)